3.5.2.1.19. Form

 Attributes of form:

-• childrenCaptionWidth – specifies fixed captions width for all nested columns and their child elements.
-Set -1 to use auto size.
+childrenCaptionWidth– specifies fixed captions width for all nested columns and their child elements.
+Set-1to use auto size.

 Elements of form:

-• column – optional element that allows you to position fields in multiple columns.
-For this purpose, nested fields should be placed not immediately within the form, but within a column.
-For example:
+column– optional element that allows you to position fields in multiple columns.
+For this purpose, nested fields should be placed not immediately within theform, but within acolumn.
+For example:<form id="form" dataContainer="orderDc"> <column width="250px"> <dateField property="date"/> <textField property="amount"/> </column> <column width="400px"> <pickerField property="customer"/> <textArea property="info"/> </column> </form>In this case, fields will be arranged in two columns; the first column will contain all fields with the width of

-• id – an optional column identifier, which allows you to refer to it in case of screen extension.
+id– an optional column identifier, which allows you to refer to it in case of screen extension.

-• width – specifies the field width of a column.
-By default, fields have the width of 200px.
+width– specifies the field width of a column.
+By default, fields have the width of200px.
 In this attribute, the width can be specified both in pixels and in percentage of the total horizontal width of the column.

-• childrenCaptionWidth – specifies fixed captions width for nested fields.
-Set -1 to use auto size.
+childrenCaptionWidth– specifies fixed captions width for nested fields.
+Set-1to use auto size.

 Methods of the Form interface: